macmowl/museum-project/README.md

 ## About us

 ### Alan :
+9 years as a UI Designer, it's time to add some new skills to my CV and become a super autonomous webdev with a touch of poetry.
+Objective: to control the world

 ### Magali :
 Actuellement en formation à BeCode Liège, je me forme avec comme objectif de décrocher un stage, puis un emploi dans le web développement.